This information applies to England and Wales.

 If you disagree with the decision, there are things you can do to challenge it.

 It can help to make a clear case for why you feel the decision is unsuitable.
-Think about the points they’ve raised and try:
+Think about the points they have raised and try:

 Get support from Citizens Advice

 If you do not agree with your local authority's OT report, you could get a private OT assessment for a second opinion.
-But this can be expensive and there's no guarantee that the private report will help support your dispute.
+But this can be expensive and there is no guarantee that the private report will help support your dispute.
 Your local authority does not have to consider it.

 Find a qualified OT through the Royal College of Occupational Therapists.